Ferris-Labs/site-draft/content/en/docs/User Guide/user_roles_platform_level.md

 linkTitle: "Security"
 weight: -17
 description: >-
-  Overview and "How to" add Users and define User Roles on a Platform level.
+  How to add Users and define User Roles on a Platform level.
 ---
 #### Add Users and define User Roles

-In this given Use Case, 3 different user roles are defined: (**Suggestions for the Platform User Role Rules**)
+In this exemplary Use Case, three different user roles are defined: (**Suggestions for the Platform User Role Rules**)

-1. **Platform Admin has all permissions.
-The PA can see, add and delete services, events and users to some extend.
-Users should not be deletable due to security reasons such auditability and transparency but deactivated so it leaves a track record.**
+1. **Platform Admin (PA)** has all permissions.
+The PA can see, add and delete services, events and users.
+In a production setting users should not be deletable due to  auditability and transparency reasons but rather deactivated to ensure a complete audit trail.
-2. **Platform Executor has similar permissions as the PA, with the exception that the ability to delete anything will be disabled.
-The PE can edit and add but not delete events and services.
-The PE has the ability to execute case managent/approval processes but has not the ability to see the Security tab to add or edit platform users.**
+2. **Platform Executor (PE)** has similar permissions as the PA but lacks the ability to delete anything.
+The PE can edit and add events and services but not delete them.
+In addition the PE has the ability to execute case managent/approval processes.
+In this example setup the PE but may not see the Security tab to add or edit platform users.
-3. **Platform Public User (not functional yet BTW) can only see and verify the different events and services on the platform.
-The abilities are restricted, read only access for verification.**
+3. **Public User** (not functional yet) can only see and verify existing events and services on the platform.
+All change abilities are restricted except for read only access to support verification and monitoring tasks.

-**Note that the User Roles on platform level still need to be defined.**
+**Note: The following process example only defines Plattform wide roles & users.**

 1. Click on Security to open dropdown
 2. Click on List Users to open the user details page